 to create your own if you are so inclined.
 (You can also modify

 them to "tailor" them.)
 In fact, that was the original purpose of this

 - For links to other resources on creating your own macros and templates, see here.

 - Some files provided here are in Adobe

-can read Portable Document Format (.PDF) files.
-You may already
+read Portable Document Format (.PDF) files.
+You may already have one of

 to download the popular (and free) Acrobat Reader software directly

 - See also this site's Disclaimer, Distribution of Materials, and

 macros on this site come with instructions or other documentation